xtclang/xvm/README.md

   as part of its source controlled configuration.
   1) On the Maven model level, this means semantically versioned Maven artifacts.
-  2) On the software build and execution level, this also means specific versions of external pieces of software, for example Java, NodeJS or Yarn.
+  2) On the software build and execution level, this also means specific versions of external pieces of software, for example Java, Node.js or Yarn.
 This also means that we CAN and SHOULD always be able to containerize for development purposes.

-Today, it is pretty safe to assume that most open source developers who has worked on any Gradle or Maven based project has at least the most important parts of the above knowledge.
+Today, it is pretty safe to assume that most open source developers who have worked on any Gradle or Maven based project has at least the most important parts of the above knowledge.
 We have spent significant architectural effort to ensure that an adopter who wants to become an XTC or XDK user or developer does not need to acquire *any* knowledge that is